Cremuss/blender-data-baker/README.md

 [img](Documentations/Images/)

-This requires a more complex algorithm to generate the UVs for sampling the VATs, and is considered experimental as it still needs thorough testing to ensure it doesn’t encounter precision issues (16-bit or even 32-bit).
-On paper, this **continuous** packing method promises to maximize the VAT's resolution and allowss data to be tightly packed in POT textures, ensuring wide hardware support.
+This requires a more complex algorithm to generate the UVs for sampling the VATs, and is considered experimental as it still needs thorough testing to ensure it doesn’t encounter precision issues (with 16- or even 32-bit UVs).
+On paper, this **continuous** packing method promises to maximize the VAT's resolution and allows data to be tightly packed in POT textures, ensuring wide hardware support.

 @note vertex normal interpolation!